Prasannabade13/Social-Media-Sentiment-Analysis/README.md

 📊 Social Media Sentiment Analysis

-This is a beginner-friendly project that performs sentiment analysis on social media text data (like tweets, comments, or posts) and classifies them as Positive, Negative, or Neutral using Python and the TextBlob library.
+A beginner-friendly project that analyzes social media posts and classifies them into Positive, Negative, or Neutral sentiments using Python and TextBlob.
+Built for educational and analytical purposes, this project helps understand public opinion, trending topics, and engagement patterns.

+📂 Dataset Overview

+The sentimentsdataset.csv file contains social media posts with sentiment labels, timestamps, platforms, hashtags, engagement metrics, and locations.
+It also includes extracted date/time columns for time-based analysis.